thotasharath/hello-world/README.md

 # hello-world
 My First Repositoy
-I am adding more lines to understand concept pf GitHub
+I am adding more lines to understand concept of GitHub